vitfbpa/vitfbpa/README.md

 <p>
  <img align="right" width="350" src="/assets/programmer.gif" alt="Coding gif" />

-  ✌️ I am very interested in the area of ​​programming and that is why I decided to try to pursue my career in this field.
+  ✌️ &emsp; I am very interested in the area of ​​programming and that is why I decided to try to pursue my career in this field.
  </a> <br/><br/>
  📧 &emsp; Contact me: vicenzo.milanesi@ufn.edu.br<br/><br/>